ecmwf/earthkit-data/docs/guide/data.rst

 When an earthkit-data data `source` or dataset provides a list of fields, the method ``.sel()`` allows filtering this list and we can **select a subset** of the list of fields. ``.sel()`` returns a "view" so no new data is generated on disk or in memory.
 The selection offers the same functionality as the original data object, so methods like ``.to_numpy()``, ``.to_xarray()``, etc. are all available.

 ``.sel()`` conditions are specified by a set of **metadata** keys.
-Both single or multiple keys are allowed to use and each can specify the following type of values:
+Both single or multiple keys are allowed to use and each can specify the following type of filter values:

  - single value
  - list of values
- - slice of values (defines a closed interval, so treated as inclusive of both the start and stop values, unlike normal Python indexing)
+ - slice of values (defines a **closed interval**, so treated as inclusive of both the start and stop values, unlike normal Python indexing)

-The following example demonstrates the usage of various conditions.
+The following example demonstrates the usage of ``.sel()``.
 The input data contains temperature and wind fields on various pressure levels.

 .. code-block:: python